paulboutin/storybook/src/docs/js/README.md

 ## Compiling

 Compiling this code for use in browsers is very simple using `webpack-cli`.
 No specific configurations are required.

 You can read more about this package [here](https://github.com/webpack/webpack-cli/blob/master/packages/webpack-cli/README.md)

 To be able to generate a corresponding main.js:

-- Ensure `node` v.12 or later is installed with `npm` package manager.
+- Ensure `node` v.12 or later is installed with `npm` package manager. .icon {
+  color: color('white');
+  }
 - Run `npm install -g webpack webpack-cli` to install webpack globally.
 - Run `webpack --entry ./js/main.js -o ./path/to/output --mode production` to compile production-ready bundle.